mycom-int/jersey-guice-aop/README.md

 ### Method Interception In Domain

-Interceptiong method with Guice AOP is really easy , all you have to do is follow the exemple in the doc available at http://code.google.com/p/google-guice/wiki/AOP
+Intercepting method with Guice AOP is really easy , all you have to do is follow the exemple in the doc available at http://code.google.com/p/google-guice/wiki/AOP

 We end up with an architecture that looks like this